 Postcolonial Literatures and Cinema/ Asian American Studies/ Postcolonial Theory/ Gender and Sexuality Studies/ Migration and Globalization Studies/ Race, Religion, and Ethnicity/ Visual and Material Culture/ Peace and Conflict Studies/ Digital Humanities/ Cinema Studies.

-My scholarship revolves around the cultural histories and socio-political legacies of modern migrations, and is located at the intersection of Postcolonial Studies, Asian American Studies, feminist critique, and critical race theory.
-I am interested in how migrations generate forms of postcolonial belonging and unbelonging in the twentieth and twenty-first centuries, in Asia, Africa, and the United States.
-In its sustained commitment to how gender and sexuality shape the public sphere negotiation of citizenship, nationalism, intimacy, and human rights I work on, my scholarship also contributes to transnational Gender and Sexuality Studies.
-I am especially interested in how geopolitical conflict and displacement have shaped the cultural imagination of belonging and gendered identity in Asia and North America, and how literature and media cultures become sites for contestation and critique.
-My first book Violent Belongings: Partition, Gender and National Culture in Colonial India (Philadelphia: Temple UP, 2011; New Delhi: Yoda Press, 2013) illuminated how ethnic violence after decolonization and the 1947 Partition of India influences ideas about Indian nationalism from 1947-2008.
-My second book Graphic Migrations: Precarity and Gender in India and the Diaspora (forthcoming, Temple UP, 2020), links India and its north American diaspora; it offers a feminist analysis of how geopolitical displacement and refugee experience are narrated in South Asian and Asian American public culture across a range of media, from literature, film, photography, print culture, and art.
-My interest in transmedia and public cultures as sites for socio-political critique also led to my edited volume Graphic Narratives about South Asian and South Asian America: Aesthetics and Politics (Routledge, 2019), which is the first edited volume to document the interventionist, critical energy of South Asian graphic narratives on issues like gender based violence, ecological justice, authoritarianism, and colonialism, among others.
+My scholarship about the cultural histories and socio-political legacies of modern immigration and migration is located at the intersection of Postcolonial Studies, Asian American Studies, Transnational Feminisms, and Race and Ethnic Studies.
+In its sustained commitment to how gender and sexuality shape citizenship, displacement, and power in the United States and Asia, my scholarship contributes to new directions in Transnational Feminist Studies.
+My first book Violent Belongings: Partition, Gender, and National Culture in Postcolonial India (Philadelphia: Temple UP, 2011; New Delhi: Yoda Press, 2013) illuminates how South Asian and South Asian American literature and cinema represent decolonization and gendered violence during the 1947 Partition of South Asia, from 1947-2008.
+My second book Graphic Migrations: Precarity and Gender in India and the Diaspora (Temple UP, 2020; Yoda Press, 2021) draws upon the insights of Critical Refugee Studies, to offer a feminist analysis of post-1947 geopolitical displacement, diaspora, and refugee experience.
+It studies migration stories through South Asian and Asian American public culture across a range of media, from literature and film to graphic narratives, photography, print culture, oral histories, advertising, and art.
+My interest in transmedia and public culture as sites for socio-political critique also led to my edited volume Graphic Narratives about South Asian and South Asian America: Aesthetics and Politics (Routledge, 2019), which is the first edited volume to document the interventionist, critical energy of South Asian and South Asian American graphic narratives together, on issues like gender-based violence, ecological justice, authoritarianism, human rights, and colonialism, among others.
 Recent articles and reviews have appeared in edited volumes as well as journals like PMLA, Genders, Journal of Postcolonial Writing, American Book Review, Journal of Asian Studies, Journal of South Asian History and Culture, among others.
-My interest in how digital media can be used to advance story-telling and memorialization of the mid-twentieth century’s global histories of war and displacement have led to my work as a member of the Founding Board of Directors of the 1947PartitionArchive.org.
-I am currently working on my third book, which focuses on gender, race, and media cultures in Asia and Asian America.
+My work as a member of the Founding Board of Directors of the 1947PartitionArchive.org (2015-2021) is animated by my investment in engaging digital media to advance story-telling and memorialization of the twentieth century’s global histories of displacement.
 I received my PhD from the University of Chicago.